 2) Proof of Work mining pool.
 Proof of Work is the consensus mechanism utilized by Bitcoin as well as a few other blockchain networks.
 Those who wish to generate rewards for themselves in the form of new coins can provide computing power to a Proof of Work blockchain.
 Those who do this on a small to medium scale typically pool their computing power together in order to smooth out rewards over time, rather than letting luck determine the winners.

-The mining scams are actually more like phishing attacks that ask you to click a button to join the pool, but instead tricks you into authorizing permissions on smart contract that allow access to your USDT at any time.
-You cancel the permissions by paying another network fee through a third-party site like Etherscan.
-Everything the scammers and the site’s customer service claim about the actual mining pool is a lie.
-This includes all numbers about ETH and USDT, as well as taxes owed and/or pool rules that have been violated.
+The mining scams are phishing attacks that tricks you into authorizing permissions on a "smart contract" that actually allow scammers access to your USDT at any time.
+Whatever the scammers and the site’s customer service claim about their mining pool is a lie.
+This can include numbers displayed about "your" ETH and USDT, as well as taxes owed and/or pool rules that have been violated.

-When you create a self-custody crypto wallet, (e.g. Coinbase Wallet or Metamask) you obtain a "public key" and a "private key".
-The private key is intended for you the owner and is safeguarded through encryption.
-This is equivalent to the series of words known as a “seed phrase” that the crypto wallets ask you to take note of upon creation.
-When a victim clicks on the link to join the mining pool, they are clicking a button which will request somewhere between $10-$50 of ETH for a “gas” fee aka network fee.
-This initial purchase is merely a front that allows unlimited access to the USDT in your wallet via the USDT smart contract.
-It's a way to obtain your digitally signed authorization.
+When you create a self-custody crypto wallet, (e.g. Coinbase Wallet, Metamask) you obtain a "private key" that is safeguarded through encryption.
+It is equivalent to the series of words known as a “seed phrase” that the crypto wallets ask you to take note upon creation.
+However, the fraudsters do not need your seed phrase.
+When a victim clicks on the link to join the fake mining pool, they are clicking a button that will request $10 - $50 of ETH for “gas” a.k.a. network fee.
+This is merely a front to obtain your digitally signed authorization, allowing unlimited access to your wallet via the USDT smart contract.

 A smart contract is a set of code instructions that could really be anything.
 It takes some good subject-level expertise and knowledge of the Solidity programming language to uncover exactly what the terms of the contract are.